Explore our Curriculum

 Though this course is not explicitly designed to prepare students for the Advanced Placement Examination in World History: Modern, they are welcome to take the exam if they wish.
 They will, however, need to do extra reading during school vacations in advance of the exam.

-• Monuments, Reparations, and the Politics of the Past (F)
+• Racism, Genocide, and Politics of the Past (W)

 • The Rise and Fall of the Soviet Union (F)